 Women's Climbing Festival

 Five women, all connected by a love of climbing, share insights about their relationship to the sport during the popular all-female climbing festival, Flash Foxy.
 Audio and footage were recorded between bouldering sessions in Stone Fort Chattanooga throughout the 3-day festival.

 Debbie and Fred have chosen a humble lifestyle by breathing intention into everything that they do, not only for themselves but also for generations to come.
 This video was created entirely in 5 days for the Kentucky Mountain Workshop in the foothills of Sugarloaf Mountain.

 Envelope Adventures (my first video)

 We all start somewhere.
 I started in my first-year dorm room, meticulously moving tiny pieces of doodled paper to create a stop motion film with a shoddy point and shoot camera.
 I was so proud.

-Biz is an Emmy-award winning director, documentary filmmaker, and fixed-line videographer.
-She pursues projects that explore narratives not often recognized in mainstream media and strives to use storytelling as a tool for social / environmental activism.
+Biz is an Emmy award-winning director, documentary filmmaker, and fixed-line videographer.
+She pursues projects exploring narratives not often recognized in mainstream media and strives to use storytelling as a tool for social/environmental activism.